keyttu/DSP-Lab-Assignments/README.md

 # DSP-Lab-Assignments
-This repository is an collection of assignments given by Prof Dr. Shyam Lal
+Authors : AKSHAY and KIRAN, this repository is an collection of assignments given by Prof Dr. Shyam Lal